BrandonSampayan/site/README.md

 Clone or download this repo.<br>
 From your terminal inside the project directory, run ```npm install```.<br>
 Lastly, run ```npm start``` to launch dev server.

+## Conventions / Linting
+- Backticks (``) are required instead of double or single quotes for better <a href="http://es6-features.org/" target="_blank">ES6</a> support.<br> This is excused for import statements.
+- Semicolons are only used in code that will not be minified for prod.
+- 4 space indentation globally.